 - Bold investments in broadband, advanced metering infrastructure, and grid modernization to pave the way for a smarter grid that enables Active Efficiency

-- Aggressive job training programs to fill shortages of trained workers in construction and other trades, aimed specifically at people of color and other underrepresented communities in the efficiency workforce
+- Aggressive job training programs to fill shortages of trained workers in construction and other trades, aimed specifically at people of color and other underrepresented communities

 - Robust investments in research, development, and deployment that move cutting-edge technologies from the lab to the market faster